devonfw-tutorials/katacoda-scenarios-dev/93_Angular-tutorial-for-lazy-loading-using-devon4ng_devon4ng-lazy-loading/step5.md

 `devon ng serve --host 0.0.0.0 --disable-host-check`{{execute T2 }}

-For your local projects you wouldn't add '--host 0.0.0.0' and '--disable-host-check' to the ng command.
+For your local projects you wouldn't add '--host 0.0.0.0' and '--disable-host-check' to the 'ng' command.

 Now you can open the following link to use the app.